OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/interacting-within-the-scene.markdown

   }
 ```

-Voila, instead of change the color or position of an object you translate the camera representing the first person view.
-In this example you only translate.
-Try to imagine how you could simulate steps, or even a jump (going up then falling back)!

 One person's freedom ends where another's begins.
 Or when you put boundaries.
-It's all fun to move freely, but it means you can get out of your own world when you're going to far.
-Let's put boundaries and forbid that.
-For instance, you could translate back inside boundaries when you're going too far.
-Along the X axis that would be something like:
+It's all fun to move freely until you end up in the Void just because you can go through walls.
+For this purpose, you can just translate back the camera inside your boundaries when you're stepping out of them.
+The following code works for the X axis, we'll let to you to implement the other two.
+By the way, you can also forbid some movement, like flying along the Z axis (pretty good for immertion too!).

 ```javascript
   // Put the code in the onKey function